acganesh/acgan.sh/maxent.md

 ---

-My goal is to document my thoughts in mathematics, computer science, policy, and other
+Here are my writings on topics spanning mathematics, computer science, and other curiosities.
+I aim to write [long-form pieces](https://www.gwern.net/About#long-content) with the long-term in mind.

-Welcome to my blog, which is an informal platform for ideas I'm thinking about.
-My goal is to document my thoughts in mathematics, computer science, policy, and other curiosities.

 ## Mathematics and statistics